JLU attracts more than 28 000 students. It is host to a number of projects in the context of Germany’s nationwide “Excellence Initiative”.

 UGOE has a strong international stance and its new internationalization strategy identifies Latin America as a key area to enhance UGOE’s international collaboration.
 Several UGOE research Institutes and centers focus on Latin America, one of them being the Research Centre for Latin American Criminal Law and Criminal Procedure (CEDPAL).
 CEDPAL fosters research in criminal law in Latin America and promotes post-graduate education through different academic programs.
-Kai Ambos, Professor of Criminal Law, Criminal Procedure, Comparative Law and International Criminal Law and Director of CEDPAL, represents UGOE in the consortium.
-José Martinez, Dean of Studies, Faculty of Law with particular expertise on land law, and Dipl.
+Prof. Dr. Kai Ambos, Professor of Criminal Law, Criminal Procedure, Comparative Law and International Criminal Law and Director of CEDPAL, represents UGOE in the consortium.
+Prof. Dr. José Martinez, Dean of Studies, Faculty of Law with particular expertise on land law, and Dipl.
 Jur.
 Susann Aboueldahab, Scientific Collaborator – CEDPAL, will also contribute.
 Mr. Lukas Helfrich, Scientific Assistant Student, is also supporting the activities of CAPAZ Institute in UGOE.

 FU founded 1948, is one of Germany’s Universities of Excellence.

 Profiling FU as an international network University the Institute for Latin American Studies (LAI) plays an important role as a leading institution for Latin American Studies of research and teaching worldwide.
 LAI is Germany’s largest institute for research on Latin America with well-established Master’s and PhD programs embedded in widespread international cooperation.